fjames86/cerberus/README.md

 The public API is not finalized yet, but at the moment you can do something like:

 ```
-;; login to the AS and request a TGT
+;; client logs in to the AS and requests a TGT
 CL-USER> (defparameter *tgt* (cerberus:request-tgt "Administrator" "password" "REALM" :kdc-address "10.1.1.1"))
 *TGT*
 ;; request credentials to talk to the user "Administrator"